hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 **shear_range** is for randomly applying shearing transformations

-**zoom_range** is for randomly zooming inside pictures horizontal_flip is for randomly flipping half of the images horizontally --relevant when there are no assumptions of horizontal assymetry (e.g. real-world pictures).
+**zoom_range** is for randomly zooming inside pictures horizontal_flip is for randomly flipping half of the images horizontally, relevant when there are no assumptions of horizontal assymetry (e.g. real-world pictures).

 **fill_mode** is the strategy used for filling in newly created pixels, which can appear after a rotation or a width/height shift.